nealmick/SquashBug/README.md

 # SquashBug
 A ticket system to help you track, collaborate,  and destroy bugs.

-The web app was built with the Django Python library using a MVC design architecture.
-The app includes users creation, login, password reset, and logout.
+The web app was built with Django and uses a MVC design architecture.
 Each user has a profile which keeps information such as, profile pictures, amount of tickets, and completed tickets.
 The main view is ordered by date and paginated by a list of the users tickets.
 The ticket list view also contains graphs displaying distrubutions categorically.
 Each ticket model contains a severity rating, title, description, date created, foreign users, and completed values.
-Each ticket also contains comments, and files.  new tickets can be submited using a form.
+Each ticket also contains comments, and files.
+New tickets can be created using a form.
+The app includes users creation, login, password reset, and logout.

 # Live: https://squashbug.xyz/